Learning to Solve the AC-OPF using Sensitivity-Informed Deep Neural Networks: Numerical Tests

-The network parameters and nominal loads for the IEEE 39-bus system were fetched from the MATPOWER {\verb|casefile|}~\cite{MATPOWER}.
+The network parameters and nominal loads for the IEEE 39-bus system were fetched from MATPOWER {\verb|casefile|}~\cite{MATPOWER}.
 The 39-bus system hosts $N_g=10$ generators.
 The benchmark system has loads on two of the generator buses.
 Removing these, there are $29$ load buses.
-To build a dataset for DNN testing and training, a set of $1000$ random $\btheta\in\mathbb{R}^{2\cdot 29}$ was sampled, and the corresponding $\cbx_{\theta}$'s were obtained via MATPOWER.
-To represent various demand levels, we sampled the 1000 random $\btheta's$ by scaling the benchmark demands entry-wise by a scalar drawn independently and uniformly from $[0.8, 1.2]$.
-A uniform active power cost was used for all generators.
+To build a dataset for DNN testing and training, a set of 12,000 random $\btheta\in\mathbb{R}^{2\cdot 29}$ was sampled.
+The corresponding $\cbx_{\theta}$'s were obtained via MATPOWER.
+The dataset thus obtained was partitioned into training, cross-validation, and testing sets of sizes 10,000; 1,000; and 1,000, respectively.
+If infeasibility is encountered for some $\btheta$'s, such instances were omitted from the dataset.
+To represent various demand levels, we sampled the 12,000 random $\btheta$'s by scaling the benchmark demands entry-wise by a scalar drawn independently and uniformly within $[0.8, 1.2]$.
+For the aforementioned sampling, all 12,000 OPF instances were feasible.
+Since the generator cost functions are identical in the benchmark system, a uniform active power cost was used for all generators.
 The default OPF formulation of MATPOWER deviates from the QCQP in~\eqref{eq:P1:cost}.
 These differences introduce some nuances in building the linear system of~\eqref{eq:diff} for computing sensitivities; see Appendix~\ref{sec:AppB} for details.
-Having built the aforementioned dataset $\{(\btheta_s,\bJ_{\btheta_s},\cbx_{\btheta_s})\}_{s=1}^{1000}$, the architectures for SI-DNN and P-DNN were determined next.
+Having built the aforementioned dataset $\{(\btheta_s,\bJ_{\btheta_s},\cbx_{\btheta_s})\}_{s=1}^{12000}$, the architectures for SI-DNN and P-DNN were determined next.
 Based on preliminary tests, identical architectures were chosen for P-DNN and SI-DNN with $K=4$ hidden layers with $u_k=256$ neurons for ${k=1,\dots,4}$.
 Preliminary tests showed negligible effect on P-DNN performance if the number of layers is reduced to three.
 Nevertheless, the architecture for the two DNNs was kept identical to ensure equal expressibility.